 Pneumococcal vaccine 23 valent every five years for patients with COPD older than 65 or with other cardiopulmonary disease and Influenza vaccine for all patients with COPD every year

 Readmission rates can be reduced with counseling on the optimal use of metered-dose inhalers (MDI)

 Exercise for all patients with COPD

 Management of a Patient with COPD Exacerbation

 Beta-blockers and anticholinergics are used simultaneously.
 Initially with nebulizers and later switched to MDI.
-Systemic corticosteroids (intravenous or oral) shown to hasten recovery and decrease hospital stay.
+Systemic corticosteroids (intravenous or oral) are shown to hasten recovery and decrease hospital stays.
 Antibiotics are beneficial, especially if a cough productive of purulent sputum is present.
 Second generation macrolides, extended-spectrum fluoroquinolones, cephalosporins, and amoxicillin-clavulanate.
-NIPPV can be beneficial in patients who can protect their airway and does not have a major acid-base disorder on the ABG.
-Very often, patients with end-stage COPD with exacerbations are intubated and are put on a ventilator.
+NIPPV can be beneficial in patients who can protect their airways and do not have a major acid-base disorder on the ABG.
+Very often, patients with end-stage COPD with exacerbations are intubated and put on a ventilator.
 Ventilated patients should be watched for the development of auto-PEEP and its related complications.

 Vaccination against Pneumococcus and Haemophilus Influenzae.

 The disease presents with nonspecific symptoms, and hence, it has broad differential diagnoses.
 These include:

 Various prognostic indicators have been evaluated with regard to mortality and morbidity associated with emphysema.
 The following measures have been correlated with the disease burden and prognosis: